kxzk/trufusion-booking-agent/README.md

 > Why?

-You have to book classes a week in advance at midnight.
+One of the instructors is super popular; therefore, in order to get into her class you have to book a week prior at midnight.
 Absolutely zero chance I'm doing that, so here we are.

 #### TODO